Cybersecurity and Privacy Protection

 Quarterly Meeting

-Organize a monthly Security Committee Meeting (SCM) between working groups and IT executives of each sub-group.
+Organize a quarterly Security Committee Meeting (SCM) between working groups and IT executives of each Business Unit

 Risk Assessment